What are SBA loans and how do they work?

 The lender can come after the personal assets of each business owner who signed a guarantee.
 Your house and other assets become liable for forfeiture if you go into default.
 The lender might also garnish your wages.

-Depending on how much debt is owed, your business might need to cease operations and liquidate any business assets.
+Depending on the amount of debt owed, your business may need to cease operations and liquidate any remaining business assets.
+Note: The SBA disaster loan program is the only SBA loan directly administered by the SBA and doesn’t involve a lender.

 The Lender Goes to the SBA